How to Become an NFL Mascot

 How to Become an NFL Mascot.
 The mascot for a professional sports team is instantly recognizable.
 Fans young and old see the mascot as representing the NFL, its ideals and the sport of football overall.
 Those who want to become an NFL mascot need to train hard, be able to follow the game and wow the crowds.

-Become an NFL Mascot
+How much does an NFL Mascot make?

 Have acrobatic, cheerleader or mascot training under your belt before applying for NFL mascot job openings.
 Employers want to know that you can handle the demanding physical requirements of the job before they hire you as a mascot.